 Van Loon Galleries is one of the largest art galleries in the Netherlands.
-Since its foundation in 2007, the art gallery has exhibited a wide range of different national and international artists from the top and sub-top of the contemporary art world.
-Everything revolves around the artist.
+Since its foundation in 2007, the art gallery has exhibited a wide range of different national and international artists from the (sub)top of the contemporary art world.
+The artist is always central.

-The art movements that Van Loon Galleries focuses on in particular are classically modern, expressive and figurative.
-These movements are expressed in a great diversity of forms such as painting, sculpture, glass art and photo art.
-Summarizing: a wide selection of various (inter) national artworks that have a long lasting value and make the world more beautiful.
-Throughout the year, in addition to the general exhibition that can be admired, we organise 6 to 8 exhibitions.
+The art movements in which Van Loon Galleries mainly focuses are classically modern, expressive and figurative, expressed in a wide variety of forms such as painting, sculpture, glass art and photo art.
+Summarizing; a wide selection of various (inter)national works of art that have a lasting value and make the world a bit more beautiful.
+In addition to the general exhibition that can be admired throughout the year, 6 to 8 exhibitions are organized each year.
 The gallery is located in a beautiful monumental city villa on the Heuvel in the bustling center of Vught.
-The building is the former rectory of St. Peter’s Church.
+The property is the former rectory of St. Peter’s Church.

-The beautiful monumental city villa in which the gallery is located has a special story.
-The property was built in 1864 as a presbytery of the adjacent St. Peter’s Church.
+The beautiful monumental city villa in which the gallery is now located has a special background.
+The building was built in 1864 as the rectory of the adjacent St. Peter’s Church.
 Both the rectory and the church, with a neo-Romanesque architectural style, were designed by renowned architect Carl Weber.
-The property, with marble floor tiles, high ceilings and a brand new bar room, is the perfect backdrop for the vast and varied selection of art the gallery has to offer.
+The property, with marble floor tiles, high ceilings and a spacious bar room, is the perfect backdrop for the vast and diverse range of art the gallery has to offer.

-Because the gallery is located in the center of Vught, there is ample parking in the immediate vicinity for a visit to the gallery.
+Because the gallery is located in the center of Vught, there is sufficient parking space in the immediate vicinity for a visit to the gallery.